 The Spacerite Round Corner Gothic saw moderate usage between its creation in 1925 and the late 1960s, as both a sandblast or hand carved alphabet.
 During the second half of the century usage of the alphabet began to decrease, though in 1968 with the introduction of the stencil press new versions were introduced and the style does still receive some usage today.

-Rounded gothic style letters, also often referred to as Commercial Gothic, and later as the derogatory “Common” Gothic, gained popularity in the second half of the 19th century as granite usage continued to rise – making intricate lettering more time consuming and difficult due to its hardness.
-This style was often used for raised hand carved inscriptions, and either raised or incised when sandblasted.
+Rounded gothic style letters, also often referred to as Commercial Gothic and later given the derogatory term “Common” Gothic, gained popularity in the second half of the 19th century as granite usage continued to rise.
+Due to its hardness, the introduction of granite made intricate lettering more time consuming and difficult.
+While Square or Splayed Corner and Block alphabets were used mainly for raised lettering, the Round Corner Gothic was mainly used for incised hand carved inscriptions until the usage of the sand blast began to rise.
 The Round Corner Gothic alphabet was the third letter set produced by the Spacerite Company, and one of only 3 produced before the patent for the spacing method was received by the company in 1926.
-The first designed being the Classic Roman, followed by the Modified Roman, and lastly by the Round Corner Gothic.
+The first alphabet designed being the Classic Roman, followed by the Modified Roman, and lastly by the Round Corner Gothic.